The Secrets Behind Regenerative Braking

 Regenerative braking systems are truly a wonder of modern automotive design, but they do still have limitations.
 While they can create controlled and consistent braking force to slow your vehicle regardless of conditions, they still require help from friction brakes.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on regenerative braking systems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.